geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	- Password: **Pa55w.rd**

-	- Uncheck the **Make this user change their password when they first sign in** checkbox
+	- Uncheck the **Require this user to change their password when they first sign in** check box

 4. Select **Next**.